sounddrill31/TurboCPP-Web/README.md

 Credits
 =======
 - Huge thanks to [@vineetchoudhary](https://github.com/vineetchoudhary) for the TurboCPP files and  [@AvinashReddy3108](https://github.com/AvinashReddy3108) for fixing the paths issue.
-- Based on the [JS Dos Project](https://js-dos.com), built using their Web Builder
+- Based on the [DOS WASM X](https://www.neilb.net/doswasmx/), with the site imported from their Template

 Issues ?
 ========